quillcontent/qapi/source/index.md

 }
 ```

-This endpoint retrieves all your content deliverables for the ID you've been provided by your Quill Account Manager.
+This endpoint retrieves all your content deliverables for the ID you've been provided by your Quill Project Manager.

 ### HTTP Request